functionland/fula-archived/packages/async-later/README.md

 function partition<T>(index: number, iterable: AsyncIterable<T>): [AsyncIterable<T>, AsyncIterable<T>]
 ```

-Decomposes an `AsyncIterable` into two at an `index` (more partitions can be made by subsequent calls).
+Decomposes an `AsyncIterable` into two at an `index` (more partitions can be made by subsequent/recursive calls).

 ```js
 import { partition, toAsyncIterable } from 'async-later';